 Tusker House Character Meal Overview

 The check-in area for Tusker House character meals is tucked away in the back of Dawa Bar.
 Cast members check you in at a small podium and ask for your mobile number.
 Then Tusker House sends a text message when your table is ready.
-This gave us a few minutes to watch the incredible Harambe Village Acrobats while our table was prepared.

 Entering into Tusker House you are transported to an African village market.
 Colorful cloth is draped overhead and each of the buffet stations looks like a food stand.
 There are several dining areas within Tusker House and the characters rotate through each dining room.